 Briefly put, a merchant services provider handles electronic customer payment transactions for merchants.
 By serving as an intermediary between the merchant’s and customer’s banks, the merchant services provider is able to facilitate the transfer of customer funds to merchant accounts.

 Merchant Services, better known as credit card processing, is the handling of electronic payment transactions for merchants.
 Merchant processing activities involve obtaining sales information from the merchant, receiving authorization for the transaction, collecting funds from the bank which issued the credit card, and sending payment to the merchant.

 Back in the good old days, when life was much simpler, “merchant services” was limited to the following scenario:

-In 1946 the earliest form of “credit cards” (or bankcard) were introduced when Mr. John Biggins developed a system that did just that.
+In 1946, the earliest form of “credit cards” (or bank cards) were introduced when John C. Biggins developed a system that did just that.
 It was known as the “Charg-It” system and it allowed customers to charge their local retail purchases.
-The merchant then deposited the charges at Biggins bank, and the bank reimbursed the merchant for the sale and collected payment from the customer.
+The merchant then deposited the charges at Biggins’ bank, and the bank reimbursed the merchant for the sale and collected payment from the customer.

-By 1959 many financial institutions had begun credit programs.
+American Express is still based on this model to this very day, albeit on a very large scale with millions of merchants and millions of cardholders.
+Until 2007, Discover also worked this way, but then switched over to the same model as Visa and Mastercard.
+By 1959, many financial institutions had begun credit programs.
 Simultaneously, card issuers were offering the added services of “revolving credit.”
 This gave the cardholder the choice to either pay off their balance or maintain a balance and pay a finance charge.

 But things were still far from perfect.